Reese’s $25,000 promotion may violate sweepstakes laws

 The FTC said Monday that it can’t comment on the practices of particular companies outside of an investigation.
 It wouldn’t confirm or deny an investigation against Hershey.

 Dworsky said a sign near Reese’s candy displays making clear that no purchase is necessary might meet legal requirements.
-But a spot check of candy displays in multiple states __ including California, Virginia and Washington __ found no such signs.
+But a spot check of candy displays in multiple states, including California, Virginia and Washington, found no such signs.

 Dworsky noted that Reese’s ran a similar promotion earlier this year that ended in April using the same packaging.
 Some of those packages are still for sale, even though the sweepstakes code has expired, he said.